 Keep the temperature of the soil around 72 degrees.
 Seeds germinate best in warm, humid temperatures, similar to springtime.
 To create a humid environment, wrap plastic wrap around your pot, creating a biodome for your plants.
 Just remember to remove the plastic wrap the minute you see any sprouts emerge from the soil.
 If the soil, or water, or whatever you are growing in is hotter than 72 degrees Fahrenheit, move the lamp further away from the plant.
 Dry air won’t kill seedlings, but if you can reduce it, even better.

-It’s best to germinate seeds indoors.
+When you’re planning your outdoor grow and you received your seeds, it’s best to germinate them indoors.
 This is because indoors it is much easier to maintain the correct temperature, water levels, and light exposure.
 Even if you plan to grow your plants outdoors, you do not want to try starting them outside (unless you absolutely need to).
 Outdoors you must worry about rain, clouds and plenty of other things that could keep your seeds from sprouting.
 You’ll also have to wait until the final frost has passed, meaning your growing season may be delayed compared to if you had started the seeds inside.
 Starting indoors give you a head start and your plants a better chance at survival.

 There is, of course, a benefit to starting your seeds outdoors if you plan to grow outdoors.
 Your plant will have more time to adjust to its environment and will be less likely to suffer from shock when moved outdoors.
 So it might be worth it if you know what you are doing.
 Just remember to leave plenty of space for your plants (those little seeds can grow quite large), know the weather patterns in your environment, keep your eye out for animals that may eat your seeds and use potting soil to provide the right amount of nutrients.